 Rick has a decade of field experience in Asia and has worked with faith-based and secular organizations in nearly every part of the world.
 His developmental approach includes building and prioritizing robust local and regional partnerships—communities, organizations and networks, which he believes are the key ingredients to successful and sustainable development work.

 Rick holds a Master of Business Administration degree from Johns Hopkins University’s Carey School of Business, a Masters of Theological Studies degree from Harvard Divinity School, and a Bachelor of Arts degree in Political Science from George Washington University.

-Jim Cox is the Chief Operating Officer.
-Prior to this position, Jim served as the Country Director for IMA Tanzania.
+Jim Cox is the Executive Vice President for Health and Emergency Programs.
+Prior to this position, Jim served as the Chief Operating Officer for IMA World Health.
+He also served as Country Director for IMA Tanzania.
 Prior to IMA, Jim worked in senior leadership capacities for almost 10 years with the United Methodist Committee on Relief.

 Jim has been working in the field of international relief and development for 20 years, serving senior management positions in the field and at headquarters.

 Jim holds an MA in International Politics and Economics.

 Tim McCully provides strategic leadership and management for all of Lutheran World Relief overseas relief and development programming in Asia, Africa, the Americas and the Middle East.
 He has traveled extensively throughout Asia, Latin America, Africa, Europe and the former Soviet Union for professional purposes and has lived, worked, and studied in Thailand and Hong Kong.